Chlorpromazine: Medical uses

-Other
+Other uses

 Chlorpromazine is occasionally used off-label for treatment of severe migraine.
 It is often, particularly as palliation, used in small doses to reduce nausea by opioid-treated cancer patients and to intensify and prolong the analgesia of the opioids as well.
 Efficacy has been shown in treatment of symptomatic hypertensive emergency.

 In Germany, chlorpromazine still carries label indications for insomnia, severe pruritus, and preanesthesia.

+Chlorpromazine has been used as a hallucinogen antidote or "trip killer" to block the effects of serotonergic psychedelics like psilocybin, lysergic acid diethylamide (LSD), and mescaline.
+However, it was said to not be completely effective and could exacerbate symptoms under certain situations.
+The results of clinical studies of chlorpromazine for this use have been inconsistent, with reduced effects, no change in effects, and even enhanced effects all reported.
+Intravenous chlorpromazine is described as completely abolishing the autonomic and psychoactive effects of LSD, whereas oral chlorpromazine is said to be much less effective.

 Chlorpromazine and other phenothiazines have been demonstrated to possess antimicrobial properties, but are not currently used for this purpose except for a very small number of cases.
 For example, Miki et al. 1992 trialed daily doses of chlorpromazine, reversing chloroquine resistance in Plasmodium chabaudi isolates in mice.
 Weeks et al., 2018 find that it also possesses a wide spectrum anthelmintic effect.

 Chlorpromazine is an antagonist of several insect monoamine receptors.
 It is the most active antagonist known of silk moth (Bombyx mori) octopamine receptor α, intermediate for Bm tyramine receptors 1 & 2, weak for Drosophila octopamine receptor β, high for Drosophila tyramine receptor 1, intermediate for migratory locust (Locusta migratoria) tyramine receptor 1, and high for American cockroach (Periplaneta americana) octopamine receptor α and tyramine receptor 1.